dlarv/element-translator/README.md

   1?1      001   SET(4), CLR(2,3), CLR(5,6)
     100      100

-3rd case, W3 doesn't need #4
+4rd case, W3 doesn't need #4
 0123456
 011      001    SET(2), CLR(0,1), CLR(3,4)
   1?1      100
     1??
 0??

-Therefore, the program should be able to do this in one pass.
+~~Therefore, the program should be able to do this in one pass.~~ The current window does not have a method to differentiate between cases 3 and 4.
+So the algorithm will likely have to iterate twice to find the solution.

 ### Problem: Can the same letter be claimed twice?
 This should be impossible by definition.